Convert, repair, and reshape TSV (Tab-Separated Values) in seconds.

 psql -A -F$'\t', mysql --batch, sqlite3 -separator $'\t' all produce it by default.

-Excel's Save As → Text (Tab delimited) writes the same thing.
-Bioinformatics formats
+Excel's Save As → Text (Tab delimited) writes the same thing, and so does every spreadsheet

 — .bed, .gff, NCBI annotation dumps, Ensembl exports — are TSV